Athens, Greece: A guide to the City

 The Parthenon, south side.

-The Erechtheion, an ancient Greek temple on the north side of the Acropolis, which was dedicated to both Athena and Poseidon.
+The Erechtheion, an ancient Greek temple on the north side of the Acropolis, was dedicated to both Athena and Poseidon.

 The side of the Erechtheion, giving a clear view of the Caryatids.

 The New Acropolis Museum.
-The museum has a modern architecture and the use of glass on flooring and steps.
+The museum has modern architecture and the use of glass on flooring and steps.
 This was done for visitors to be able to view ancient remains which are found below the museum.

 - Thiseio: Traditional neighbourhood filled with cafes and bars.
 Also the location of the Temple of Hephaestus, just above the Ancient Agora of Athens and the Stoa of Attalos.
 Close by is also Areopagus Hill or Mars Hill.